 Speaker: I want to go back to something you talked about a little earlier.
 And that was your time at the UN and then your time at "Good Company Ventures" when you worked a little bit with the city of Philadelphia on some aspects through the accelerator.
 As you're talking about this, this seems really a valuable asset, also for local cities, state governments, federal governments, uns, nonprofits.
 If we're talking about waste, there's a lot of waste in those entities.
 And I think if you look at, you know, a city program, like it did in Philadelphia, or a state program, federal program, a un program, programs can be looked at as companies.
 What's the waste on the government side as well?
 Can this be used to make government programs, aka, you know, there used to parallel for companies much more efficient, and less wasteful through something like this.

 Catherine: Yeah.
 So we can absolutely apply this to various nonprofits, various government programs.
-What's interesting on that there is the dynamic between, money spent and funding received, and impact creation.
-So what's really unique about our model is we're, really integrating the financial side and the economics with impact.
+What's really unique about our model is we're, really integrating the financial side and the economics with impact.
 We've really seen impact evaluated in a silo.
 So, we can absolutely look at impact creation for a given brought program, but even more valuably, I think we can look at taxpayer spending, or various funding sources and the leverage they create for solving problems in an effective data driven way.
 So absolutely.

 Speaker: I want to go back one more time to to the "Good Company Venture" accelerator.
 What has come come out of that?
 Do you still, look at those companies details, speak with them, like I guess what is the aftermath, of that program?
 How was the the maturity of that program?
 How would you assess the companies that came out of that?